 Many wonder about the ministry name and often express some confusion as to why I would name the ministry or myself as "ordinary."

-After decades in ministry, around those with numerous degrees and titles, I always felt a bit inferior- but at the same time I witnessed that having titles and degrees didn't insure one's maturity or ability.
+After decades in ministry, around those with numerous degrees and titles, I always felt a bit inferior- but at the same time I witnessed that having titles and degrees didn't always insure one's maturity or ability either.

 And then one day the Lord firmly reminded me- when I was complaining about feeling unqualified like Moses and asking Him to use someone else (Ex 4:13) - that He most often uses ordinary people.
 He also reminded me that He would always be with me helping too.